MulberryBeacon/byth/README.md

-# byth
+# Byth

-Small message broker that uses the storm.py library to interact with ActiveMQ.
+Small message broker that uses the [stomp.py][stomp] library to interact with [ActiveMQ][activemq].

+I created this prototype to quickly assess the potential integration of ActiveMQ in the back end layer of a personal project.

 ## Instructions